 - The Management of Houses in Multiple Occupation (England) Regulations 2006

-- The National Fire Safety Guidance LACORS fire safety standards determines the required fire fighting an detection equipment
+- The National Fire Safety Guidance LACORS fire safety standards determines the required firefighting and detection equipment

-- The Regulatory Reform (Fire Safety) Order 2005 requires all 'responsible' persons, that is, landlords and managers, to undertake a fire risk assessment of HMOs
+- The Regulatory Reform (Fire Safety) Order 2005 requires all 'responsible' persons, that is, landlords and managers, to undertake a fire risk assessment of all licensed HMOs